junomation/UnityYamlMergeDemo/README.md

 Please also note that default location for `kdiff3.exe` installation is `C:\Program Files\KDiff3` If you don't have kdiff3 installed you can find it at https://sourceforge.net/projects/kdiff3/

-## 步骤 2: 合并冲突? 怎么用UnityYamlMerge工具来解决合并冲突?
+## Part 2: Merge conflict?
+How to resolve with UnityYamlMerge tool?

 What to do on the command line to use this tool?